mariusbanea/students-booking-system-server/readme.md

 ### US-04 Seat student

 As a school manager, <br/>
-When a customer with an existing student arrives at the school<br/>
+When a student with an existing course arrives at the school<br/>
-I want to seat (assign) their student to a specific course<br/>
+I want to seat (assign) the student to a specific course<br/>
 so that I know which courses are occupied and free.

 #### Acceptance Criteria